9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 • Single-sided PCB design ensures easy PS5 expansion slot compatibility

 Biwin isn’t a household name, but the Black Opal NV7400 punches above its weight.
-The 4TB model at $217.99 delivers read speeds up to 7,450 MB/s and write speeds around 6,500 MB/s.
-Those numbers match the Samsung 990 Pro’s peak read speed while undercutting the Lexar NM790 by $32.
+The 4TB model delivers read speeds up to 7,450 MB/s and write speeds around 6,500 MB/s.
+Those numbers match the Samsung 990 Pro’s peak read speed while undercutting the Lexar NM790 on price.
 The single-sided PCB design is specifically worth noting: it ensures physical compatibility with the PS5’s expansion slot without any clearance concerns.

 Biwin is actually a well-established Chinese storage components manufacturer that supplies NAND and storage modules to other brands — it’s not a random Amazon reseller.
 The company has been in operation since 1994 and manufactures storage for industrial and enterprise applications alongside consumer products.
 The NV7400 uses 3D TLC NAND and a PCIe Gen 4×4 controller that keeps operating temperatures around 48 degrees Celsius under sustained load.

 The honest caveat: the consumer review history on this specific drive is limited compared to the NM790 or Samsung 990 Pro.
 For risk-tolerant buyers focused purely on price-per-GB at the 4TB tier, the NV7400 is worth considering.
-For buyers who want community-proven reliability data before installing something in their PS5, the Lexar NM790 at $249.90 is worth the $32 premium.
+For buyers who want community-proven reliability data before installing something in their PS5, the Lexar NM790 is worth its small premium.

 • 7,450 MB/s read speeds at a budget-friendly 4TB price point